mdivyanshu97/mdivyanshu97.github.io/_pages/about.md

 ## 📰 Welcome to My Website!

-I'm **Divyanshu Mishra**, a PhD student in the Department of Engineering Science at the [University of Oxford](https://www.ox.ac.uk/), supervised by [Professor Alison Noble](https://ibme.ox.ac.uk/person/alison-noble/).
-I'm honoured to be fully funded by the **Athena-Bronze Scholarship**.
+I'm **Divyanshu Mishra**, a PhD student in the Department of Engineering Science at the [University of Oxford](https://www.ox.ac.uk/), where I am fortunate to be supervised by [Professor Alison Noble](https://ibme.ox.ac.uk/person/alison-noble/) and fully funded by the **Athena-Bronze Scholarship**.

-My research focuses on **long video understanding**, specifically in **video localization**, **self-supervised video representation learning**, and **multi-modal large language models**.
-I develop these methods in the context of **fetal ultrasound videos**, with the goal of significantly improving the early detection of **Congenital Heart Diseases**.
-Ultimately, my work aims to develop **algorithms that streamline the workflow of sonographers and assist clinicians in diagnosing congenital heart conditions**.
+My research centers on **long video understanding**, with a focus on **video localization**, **self-supervised video representation learning**, and **multi-modal large language models**.
+Much of my recent work develops these methods in the context of fetal ultrasound imaging for congenital heart disease detection, where I aim to build algorithms that streamline clinical workflows and support clinicians in making earlier and more accurate diagnoses.

-I recently interned at **Amazon Science** as an **Applied Scientist 2**, where I worked on **Video Large Language Models (Video-LLMs)** and developed training methodologies that leverage single-modality data to reduce reliance on paired datasets.
+Most recently, I interned at **Amazon Science** as an **Applied Scientist 2**, where I worked on **Video Large Language Models (Video-LLMs)** and developed training methodologies that leverage single-modality data to reduce reliance on paired datasets.

-Before starting my PhD, I worked as a **Data Scientist** at the [Translational Health Science and Technology Institute (THSTI)](https://thsti.res.in/), Government of India, under the supervision of [Prof. Shinjini Bhatnagar](https://thsti.res.in/en/faculty-profile/Shinjini-Bhatanagar).
-My work focused on developing machine learning algorithms for key challenges in maternal and child health — including the **detection of preterm birth**, **prediction of gestational age**, and the **assessment of neonatal outcomes**.
-This experience allowed me to apply data-driven approaches to high-impact, real-world health problems and further deepened my passion for research at the intersection of AI and healthcare.
+Prior to my PhD, I worked as a **Data Scientist** at the [Translational Health Science and Technology Institute (THSTI)](https://thsti.res.in/), Government of India, under the guidance of [Prof. Shinjini Bhatnagar](https://thsti.res.in/en/faculty-profile/Shinjini-Bhatanagar).
+There, I developed machine learning algorithms for a range of challenges in maternal and child health, including **preterm birth detection**, **gestational age prediction**, and **neonatal outcome assessment**.
+This role gave me valuable experience working closely with clinicians and public health experts to design machine learning tools for practical use in healthcare.

+While many of my projects have focused on medical applications, my broader research interests span **video understanding**, **self-supervised learning**, and **large multi-modal models**, with the goal of advancing both foundational methods and their real-world impact across domains.

-Feel free to explore my website to learn more about my projects, publications, and ongoing work — or reach out if you're interested in collaborating!
+Feel free to explore my website to learn more about my projects, publications, and ongoing work.
+I am always open to new collaborations and ideas.
+Please get in touch if you're interested in connecting!

 ---
 ## 📰 News & Achievements